datacraft-dsc/DEPs/7/README.md

 to provide a universal storage API for accessing asset content that is independent of the underlying storage implementation, i.e. we wish to avoid tight coupling between the implementation of asset consumers and asset providers.

+## Motivation

+In the absence of a defined standard for storage, asset consumers would need to separately determine and negotiate methods for accessing asset content.
+This would undermine the vision of Ocean to provide a universal interoperable substrate for data and AI services - it would simply become a network of custom point-to-point integrations with tight coupling between producers and consumers.

+The main motivations of this DEP are:

+* Establish a standard asset content storage API to allow interoperability between participants in the Ocean ecosystem
+* Ensure the storage API is easy to use and consistent with existing internet tools and standards
+* Ensure the standard enables support for key features of the OCean Protocol

 ## Requirements

-- The storage API must provide a simple interface to asset content via standard web protocols
+- The storage API must provide a simple interface to asset content via standard web protocols (HTTP / HTTPS)
 - The storage API must support any type of asset content
 - The storage API must integrate with relevant authentication and authorisation mechanisms